 Your personal affirmations are written in the present tense as if the positive changes have already occurred.
 They aren’t a denial of your current reality, rather they are instruments for creating a parallel, present-tense reality in your consciousness.

 Crafting and aligning with your affirmations is a sacred process.
 Take your time during this initial stage to get clear on the positive change you are seeking.
+Read Chapters 4 and 5 in The Life We Are Given for further guidance and support.

 Realizing Your Affirmations